Building bridges old and new

 The departure point for Kyushu and Korea, Yamaguchi bridges the urban and rural, the traditional and modern.

-At the western tip of Honshu, Yamaguchi prefecture is the last point on the main island before you reach idyllic Kyushu and the tropical island paradise of Okinawa.
-You can literally walk to Kyushu from Yamaguchi, which is also a gateway between Japan and South Korea, offering a daily ferry service to and from Busan.
-The pace is generally laid-back, though thrill-seekers can get their fill petting Iwakuni’s famous albino snakes or trying Shimonoseki’s potentially fatal dish of fugu (blowfish).
+At the western tip of Honshu, Yamaguchi Prefecture is the last point on the main island before you reach idyllic Kyushu and Okinawa’s tropical island paradise.
+You can literally walk to Kyushu from Yamaguchi, a gateway between Japan and South Korea, offering a daily ferry service to and from Busan.